Music Copyright: How to Get Permission to Use a Song

 As the main player for FLV will soon no longer be supported, it’s better not to store your video files in this format as you might not be able to play them later on.
-If you still have videos in FLV, consider converting them to a more widely supported format.
+If you still have videos in FLV, consider converting them to more widely supported formats.

 WMV or Windows Media Video was developed by Microsoft for Windows devices.
 It’s a dense video file format that can contain a lot of data in small file sizes.